 Vienna Design Week

-Vienna Design Week turns the city into an annual design hotspot – this year for the twelfth time.
-In collaboration with Vienna's museums, product manufacturers and designers from all over the world, the festival offers a variety of opportunities to learn more about the topic of design, with over 100 events, exhibitions, installations, guided tours, and workshops.
+Vienna Design Week turns the city into an annual design hotspot – this year for 14th time.
+In collaboration with Vienna's museums, production companies, and local designers, the festival offers various ways to approach the topic of design: as part of events, exhibitions, installations, guided tours, and workshops.
 The focus is on the diverse creative output that the local design scene is known for and ranges from product and furniture design to graphic and social design.

-The "Passionswege" are the heart of Vienna Design Week and even older than Vienna Design Week itself: selected designers from Austria and abroad are invited to experimentally and playfully collaborate with Viennese shops or traditional businesses.
-The results of this collaboration can be seen on a tour of the businesses.
-Thus local production sites (especially in the focus district) are rediscovered and show a surprising side of Vienna.
-This year the glassware specialist Lobmeyr, the Zuckerlwerkstatt, the silversmiths Jarosinski & Vaugoin and the case and cassette manufacturer Fialka are among the exhibitors.
+The "Passionswege" are the heart of Vienna Design Week and even older than Vienna Design Week itself: selected designers from Austria and abroad are invited each year to experimentally and playfully collaborate with Viennese handicraft businesses.
+The results of this collaboration could be seen on a tour of the businesses.
+This year, there is a retrospective.
+The exhibition "15 Years of Passionswege" presents the most outstanding objects of these collaborations.

 Vienna Design Week